Home » Blog Tips

 Image Recovery

-This is what I am doing now as I write this post.
-Since I copied everything I had to keep a keen check if there was something missing, loss of formatting, and links.
-In this phase I am putting back the images also.
-This should be over by tonight or max in the morning.
+I am doing this now as I write this post.
+Since I copied everything, I had to check if something was missing or if I was losing formatting and links.
+In this phase, I also put back the images.
+This should be over by tonight or by morning at the earliest.

-• We found all our posts in the Google Reader.
-Since I used to give full feeds we had everything, Thanks to Darren Rowse whose one of the post inspired me to switch from partial feed to complete feed
+• We found all our posts in Google Reader.
+Since I used to give full feeds, we had everything, thanks to Darren Rowse, whose one of the posts inspired me to switch from partial feed to complete feed.

 • Google Cache helped us in getting the modified articles.

-• Hosting Images on other server is a good idea but depends.
+• Hosting Images on other servers is a good idea, but it depends.

 What did I learn from this :

-The major mistake I made was to rely on the host backup.
-I had never any issue with my hosting except this.
+The major mistake I made was relying on the host backup.
+I had never had any issues with my hosting except this.

-• Even though I pay 10$ for the back up , they have given me the direct access to those backups
+• Even though I pay 10$ for the backup, they have given me direct access to those backups.

-• I should always take backup of my Images, Database and Theme on my side alone which I have started doing it again and will continue to do it.
+• I should always take a backup of my Images, Database, and Theme on my side, which I have started doing again and will continue to do.

-• One of the major thing which I gained was that I got a chance to re visit all my posts and fixed a lot of things.
-Even the images which I am adding have their alt tags availble.
-It would be interesting to see if this affects.
+• One critical thing I gained was a chance to revisit all my posts and fix many things.
+Even the images I am adding have their alt tags available.
+It would be interesting to see if this affects you.

-The 2 weeks of painful time is coming to end now.
-I had been through a lot but it was a learning experience.
-I wonder if this would have happened next year and I would have never check my backup.
-I though of sharing this with you all in case if somebody looses his data like I did, this is one good way.
+The two weeks of painful time are coming to an end now.
+I had been through a lot, but it was a learning experience.
+I wonder if this happened next year, and I would have never checked my backup.
+I thought of sharing this with you all in case somebody loses his data, as I did; this is one good way.

-At the end I would also like to thanks some of the people specially people on Twitter who had been always asking me how its going.
-My Wife who had seen me just sitting on the computer all the time since last week and had no time talking to her either.
-Thanks for Sampat who helped in finding things at places and Of course Manav who had been so morally supportive to me.
+In the end, I would also like to thank some people, especially people on Twitter, who have always asked me how it is going.
+My Wife has seen me sitting at the computer all the time since last week and has had no time to talk to her either.
+Thanks to Sampat, who helped me find things at places, and, of course, Manav, who has been so morally supportive of me.

 Backing up is really essential, and i seem to be not taking much care about that.